DaveBenham/VenomModules/README.md

 ## POLY PRUNE
 ![Poly Prune module image](doc/PolyPrune.png)
+Remove selected channels and/or sort channels from a polyphonic input.
+Higher preserved channels are shifted down to fill gaps left by removed channels.

+There are two different stages for choosing which channels to preserve that can be used individually or in series.
+- Polyphonic gates CV
+- Start channel and Count knobs with CV

+There is also an option to sort the channels by voltage before the first stage, between the stages, or at the end.

+### Stage 1

+#### SELECT GATES polyphonic input
+Selects which channels to preserve from the polyphonic input.
+A high gate on a channel will preserve that channel.
+A low gate will remove the channel.

+Gates are controlled by Schmitt triggers that go high at 2V and go low at 0.2V.

+A monophonic input will be replicated to match the number of channels in the input.

+A polyphonic Select input with fewer channels than the main input will assume 0V (low gate) for the missing channels.
+Extra channels will be ignored.

+The Select Gates input is normalled to 10V, so this stage will preserve all input channels if the port is not patched.

+If no channels are preserved, then the stage 1 result is a monophonic result with 1 channel at constant 0V.

+The total number of channels remaining after stage 1 is listed in the module context menu as a "Selected" count.
+Note this is the instantaneous value the moment the menu is opened.
+The value is not updated while the menu is open.

+### Stage 2
+Selects which channels to preserve from the stage 1 result

+#### START knob and CV input
+Selects which channel to start with, ranging from 1 to 16.
+The bipolar CV is scaled at 1 channel per 0.5V, and is additive with the knob value.
+The final effective start position is clamped to a value between 1 and the number of channels in the stage 1 Select result.

+The effective Start value is listed in the module context menu as a "Start" value.
+Note this is the instantaneous value the moment the menu is opened.
+The value is not updated while the menu is open.

+#### COUNT knob and CV input
+Selects how many channels to preserve.
+The knob value ranges from -16 to 16, with the default noon value at 0 (All).
+The bipolar CV is scaled at 1 channel per 0.5V, and is additive with the knob value.
+The final effective count value is clamped between 1 and the number of channels in the stage 1 result.

+The effective Count value is listed in the module context menu as a "Count" value.
+Note this is the instantaneous value the moment the menu is opened.
+The value is not updated while the menu is open.

+A positive effective count begins with the effective Start value and counts up, wrapping back to the 1st channel after reaching the end of the stage 1 result.
+A negative count begins with the Start value and counts down, wrapping to the last channel after reaching the beginning of the stage 1 result.
+A value of 0 represents All channels, beginning with the Start value and counting up, wrapping as needed.

+### SORT square switch
+Controls when and how channels will be sorted
+- **Off** ***(default)*** - the channel orders are preserved throughout the entire process
+- **In Ascending** - the input channels are sorted by voltage ascending, prior to the stage 1 selection
+- **In Descending** - the input channels are sorted by voltage descending, prior to the stage 1 selection
+- **SEL Ascending** - the stage 1 selection result is sorted by voltage ascending, prior to perfoming the stage 2 selection
+- **SEL Descending** - the stage 1 selection result is sorted by voltage descending, prior to perfoming the stage 2 selection
+- **Out Ascending** - the final stage 2 result is sorted by voltage ascending, prior to being sent to the output
+- **Out Descending** - the final stage 2 result is sorted by voltage descending, prior to being sent to the output

+### IN input
+The polyphonic input to be pruned.

+### OUT output
+The final result after performing stage 2 and any sorting.

+### Usage notes
+There are many ways in which the Poly Mute can be used.
+Here are just a few examples.

+#### Manually select which channels to preserve, after they have been sorted
+Use a Venom Poly Mute to create high gates for each channel you want to preserve.
+Send the poly input into the Poly Mute IN 1 so you can see which channels are available, and set any channels you want pruned to red, and any channels you want preserved to white.
+The Out 2 output will have a high gate for each channel you want preserved.
+Feed the Out 2 output to the Poly Prune Select Gates input.

+Set the Start to 1 and the Count to 0 (All)

+Patch the original poly input to the Poly Mute IN input.
+This configuration gives you the option to sort the input channels before the stage 1 selection is applied, so you are effectively selecting sorted channels on the Poly Mute.

+#### Select two channels containing the minimum and maximum voltage.
+Patch the poly input to the Poly Mute IN input

+Leave the Select Gates unpatched.

+Set the Start to 1.

+Set the Count to -2.

+Set the Sort to In Ascending or Sel Ascending.

+Assuming there are at least two channels of input, the result will have two channels, the first containing the minimum, and the second containing the maximum.

+#### Select all channels between 1V and 3V.
+Use Venom WinComp to create high gates for the channels that meet the criteria.
+- Patch the poly input into the WinComp A input with 0 Offset
+- Set the B offset to 2V
+- Set the TOL offset to 1V
+- Patch the A=B output to the Poly Mute Select Gates input

+Set the Poly Mute Start to 1 and the Count to 0 (All)

+Patch the original poly input to a Venom Thru (or any other module) to create a 1 sample delay so the signal remains in sync with the WinComp gates.
+Patch the delayd signal to the Poly Mute IN input.

+If you want the output channels to be sorted, use either the SEL or OUT sorting options.

+#### Select the minimum and maximum voltages between 1V and 3V
+Patch the Venom WinComp the same as the previous example and send the A=B output to the Poly Mute Select Gates input.

+Patch the 1 sample delayed original input to the Poly Mute IN input.

+Set the Start to 1 and the Count to -2.

+Set the Sort to SEL Ascending.

+The final output will have the channels with the minimum and maximum voltages found between 1 and 3 volts.
+If there is only 1 voltage within the range, there will only be one channel in the output.
+If no channels are within the range, then the output will be 1 channel at 0V.
+You can use the WinComp A=B output to detect that none of the voltages are within the range.

 ### Standard Venom Context Menus
 [Venom Themes](#themes), [Custom Names](#custom-names), and [Parameter Locks and Custom Defaults](#parameter-locks-and-custom-defaults) are available via standard Venom context menus.